Key Storage ElementsPosted:

 Clients often ask me what key storage items should be in every kitchen.
 This is a very important question, when you consider what consumes the most real estate space in this important room.
 Storage plays a very important role in how a kitchen functions.
 It should be easy to find what you need, put away the groceries or unload the dishwasher.
 No matter how small or large the room, if it’s not well organized and efficiently arranged, you will be prone to cluttered counters and stuffed drawers.

 The storage items I recommend for small to moderate sized kitchens are:

 If you're looking to organize your existing kitchen, there are numerous sources for kitchen cabinet and drawer organizers.
-Or make it easy on yourself and call your kitchen specialist at Marsh Kitchens.
+Or make it easy on yourself and contact our expert kitchen designers at Marsh Kitchen & Bath.